Carrieukie/Candy-Network-Bound-Resource/README.md

 ## Network-Bound-Resource algorithm

 * The network bound resource is an algorithm that provides an easy function to fetch resource from both the database and the network.
 Depending on your needs, you can either :
-    * Always fetch data from your api but display data from your cache as placeholder data as the network operation is going on.
-        - It is normally a good idea to prevent a user from looking at a blank loading screen.
-    * Just display data from the cache and not make a network request if there's any data in the cache.
+    * Make a network request when there's no data in your cache.

-        - You only wanna load data from your api once, if and only if there's no data in the cache.
+    * Display data from your cache when there's no internet.

+    * Display data from your cache as placeholder instead of a loading screen.

 You can easily achieve the above use cases using this algorithm, by making just a few adjustments.
 It works well with the Android architecture component.